 Knowing how to safely handle compressed gas storage cylinders is crucial.
 Many industries use different types of bottled gas for a variety of purposes, but in the end the risk they pose is the same.

 Every year thousands of gas bottle-related accidents occur in workplaces across the country and many factors can contribute to this.
 These include poor staff training, incorrect installation and inaccurate filing procedures when handling sensitive compressed gas bottles.

-Keep reading this quick and handy guide for an efficient overview of how to store and handle gas bottles safely, as well as all the up to date legal guidance surrounding this issue.
+Keep reading this quick and handy guide for an overview of how to store and handle gas cylinders safely, as well as all the up to date legal guidance surrounding this issue.

-Gas bottles should be stored in well-ventilated places, away from areas where there could be possible ignition sources.
+Gas cylinders should be stored in well-ventilated places, away from areas where there could be possible ignition sources.
 This is incredibly important for two reasons:

 Gas bottles should always be stored in a vertical position to reduce the chances of harmful gas leaks and very messy spillages.
 Chains or other appropriate securing measures should also be used to keep the bottles in place and prevent them from toppling over.

 Yes, they do.
 Empty gas containers should be stored in a separate area (or gas bottle cage) away from full ones to avoid confusion.
 However, regardless of whether they are full or empty, gas bottles which have (or had) the same contents should always be grouped together to prevent any mix-ups.

 All gas bottles are labelled with all the necessary information you require, including the tare disk weight.
 To check how much gas you have left if your bottle, or if it's empty, you simply need to weigh it.
 For example:

 The total weight of a gas bottle is 25kg – the bottle weighs 13kg and the gas itself weighs 12kg.
 If you want to check how much gas is remaining place the bottle on a scale and if they show 14kg and the original bottle weight was 12kg, this would mean there is 2kg of gas left in the bottle.